Patty Shwartz: United States magistrate judge tenure

 From 2003 to 2013, Shwartz served as a United States magistrate judge of the U.S. District Court for the District of New Jersey.

-Notable ruling

-In 2011, as a magistrate judge, Shwartz sentenced rapper Jeffrey Atkins (Ja Rule) to 28 months in federal prison after he pleaded guilty to failing to file tax returns with the IRS for five tax years, resulted in $1.1 million in tax losses.
+In 2011, as a magistrate judge, Shwartz sentenced rapper Jeffrey Atkins (Ja Rule) to 28 months in federal prison after he pleaded guilty to failing to file tax returns with the IRS for five tax years, resulting in $1.1 million in tax losses.
 Ja Rule was also ordered to pay taxes and penalties owed.